|Ants carrying off a dead gecko.|

 - Ants crawling up the side of our plates while we’re eating (lots of flies too).
 Ants on our food.
 Flies on our food.
 If there’s more than one ant in on my food, I don’t eat that bite.
 We no longer comment during these incidences.

 - Red ants crawling around the cabana and the cushions.
 Each day, we ask Ribud to spray the area but, by the time we use it in the afternoon after time in the pool, they’re back.

 You get the drift, right?
 Chere, here’s your ant story.
-Oh, there’s probably more we can tell but I need to get the disgusted scowl off my face and get back to staring at today’s high surf, blue sky, warm weather, pristine infinity pool and the cool guy at my side, who for the moment is enjoying an ant-free zone.
+Oh, there’s probably more we can tell but I need to get the disgusting scowl off my face and get back to staring at today’s high surf, blue sky, warm weather, pristine infinity pool, and the cool guy at my side, who for the moment is enjoying an ant-free zone.

 |We save several grasshoppers from drowning in the pool each day.|

 May your day not include ants and other such annoyances!

 Photo from one year ago today, June 13, 2015:

 |As we settled into our new home in Trinity Beach, Australia, we were thrilled to see the pool.
 For more photos of our first home in Australia, please click here.|